 4. Competitive pricing, or misguided first mover pricing sets the benchmark

-The first person to the market sets the pricing for the industry, and at that point I recon most founders haven’t really twigged the economics fully.
-Basic game theory now, new entrants unlikely to price above unless there a clear differentiation strategy, you would likely go for same price, but some may think, you know what let’s lower the price and we will capture market share!
+The first person to the market sets the pricing for the industry, and at that point I reckon most founders haven’t really twigged the economics fully.
+The basic game theory now, new entrants unlikely to price above unless there a clear differentiation strategy, you would likely go for same price, but some may think, you know what let’s lower the price and we will capture market share!
 In any case, raising the price in a competitive market is unlikely.
-Once you start charging $15 a box, the expectation is set with customers, and given people brand and position similarly, the product becomes commoditised.
-Once you realise the economics don’t work, it is too late, your product is interchangeable, with little friction costs.
+Once you start charging $15 a box, the expectation is set with customers and given people brand and position similarly, the product becomes commoditized.
+Once you realize the economics don’t work, it is too late, your product is interchangeable, with little friction costs.